roydejong/shortcode-tree/README.md

 ## Features

+- Parse sets of mixed shortcodes and text/HTML into a tree structure
-- Parse individual BB code tags
+- Parse individual shortcode fragments
 - Supports self-closing tags
-- Supports tag properties, with or without string literals and escape characters
+- Supports tag properties (with or without string literals)

 ## Installation